ImKringle/romPad/README.md

 - No platforms listed:
   - Verify your SFTP server has /roms and the platform directories are readable
 - romPad.exe does not open:
-  - Ensure the .env is caked into the executable or in the same folder as the exe
+  - Ensure the .env is baked into the executable or placed in the same folder as the EXE

 ## Legal

 Only download and use ROMs you legally own and are permitted to copy in your jurisdiction.
 The authors are not responsible for misuse.